aleifs/aleifs.github.io/_workinprogress/childlabor_educattain_talentalloc.md

 ---
-title: "Child Labor, Educational Attainment and Talent Allocation in Brazil (joint with André Portela and Tiago Cavalcanti)"
+title: "Child Labor and Intergenerational Mobility of Income: Evidence from Brazil (joint with André Portela)"
 collection: workinprogress
 date: 2024-01-01
 venue: